AlessioGr/fastest-deep-clone-json/README.md

-This is the fastest deep-clone implementation for JSON objects - faster than `structuredClone`, `JSON.parse(JSON.stringify(obj))` and other implementations: https://www.measurethat.net/Benchmarks/Show/31442/0/jsonstringify-vs-structuredclone-vs-simple-deepcopyobje
+This is the fastest deep-clone implementation for JSON objects - faster than `structuredClone`, `JSON.parse(JSON.stringify(obj))` and other implementations - see `deepCopyObjectIterative` here: https://www.measurethat.net/Benchmarks/ShowResult/534839

 It avoids recursion in favor of a stack, in order to keep the memory usage low.